-CREATIVE & DRAMATIC ARTS
+CREATIVE & DRAMATIC ARTS I

-Creative and Dramatic Arts is a hands-on course designed to expose students to various forms of communication and theatre, while improving their skills in both areas.
+This introductory course exposes students to various forms of communication and theatre, while improving their skills in both areas.
 Participation in speaking, acting, and theatre experiences form the basis of the course.
 Students will learn the basics of storytelling, public speaking, demonstrations, fairy tales, monologues, theatre, characterization, auditioning, improvisation and much more.
 Students will gain confidence in their acting ability through participation in short productions and improvisational activities.
 Upon completion of the course, students should have a better understanding of effective communication strategies and how modern theatre works.